 The Kathmandu, Chitwan Pokhara Tour has been designed for those visiting Nepal seeking for a combination of cultural, natural, and jungle/wildlife exposure during their trip.
 Depending upon the time you can spend on your Nepal trip, you may also find it interesting to check out our other tour packages.

-You will be greeted at the airport by one of the VSN staff and taken to your local host family’s home, where you will stay during your orientation and volunteering in Kathmandu.
-Here you will be welcomed, accommodated in your own room and be provided with all your meals while in their care.
-With easy bus routes around town and the surrounding countryside, this is the perfect base for your introduction to Nepal.
-After arrival, your next 3 days will include the following:
+You will be picked up at the airport by one of the Tour and Trekking Nepal staff and driven to your Kathmandu host family or a hotel.
+Here you will be welcomed into the family, be given your own room and be provided with all your meals while in Kathmandu.
+This will be your home during your orientation and volunteering in Nepal.
+With easy bus routes into town and the surrounding countryside, this quiet and safe suburb is the perfect base for your time in Nepal.

 Note: The above-mentioned program itinerary is a sample.
-The period of tour or trekking can be changed or extended as per travellers availability of duration.
+The period and cost of tour, trekking, volunteering or internship can be changed or extended as per travellers or volunteers' availability of duration.